GSA/digitalgov.gov/content/post/2016-11-30-the-data-briefing-why-and-how-to-attend-your-first-hackathon.md

 date: 2016-11-30 3:00:47 -0400
 title: 'The Data Briefing\: Why and How to Attend Your First Hackathon'
-summary: 'December 9, 2016, will be the 110th anniversary of Admiral Grace Hopper’sbirthday.
+summary: 'December 9, 2016, will be the 110th anniversary of Admiral Grace Hopper’s birthday.
 Admiral Hopper was a pioneer in computer programming who created the first compiler and whose ideas lead to the creation of COBOL.
-An apocryphal legend also credits Admiral Hopper with coining the terms &ldquo;bug&rdquo; and &ldquo;debugging.&rdquo; The GSA’sIT Digital Service Team'
+An apocryphal legend also credits Admiral Hopper with coining the terms &ldquo;bug&rdquo; and &ldquo;debugging.&rdquo; The GSA’s IT Digital Service Team'
 authors: [bbrantley]
 categories:
   - Code